-Fire Protection: The Keeper's Quarters have a central smoke detector and alarm system connected directly to the NAS Fire Station.
-If the alarm sounds, volunteers are to evacuate all guests from the facilities quickly and calmly to the yard area.
-Please Do Not turn off the alarm, it is a federal offense.
+Fire Protection: The keeper's quarters have a central smoke detector and alarm system connected directly to the NAS Fire Station.
+If the alarm sounds, volunteers are to evacuate all guests from the facilities quickly and calmly.
 If the situation permits, you may try to put out the fire with one of the fire extinguishers; however, DO NOT PUT YOURSELF IN A POSITION TO BE HARMED BY HEAT OR SMOKE!

-Fire Extinguishers: There are four (4) fire extinguishers located in the Keeper's Quarters--two are located on the first floor and two are located on the second floor and all are located centrally in the hallways.
+FIRE EXTINGUISHERS: There are four (4) fire extinguishers located in the keeper's quarters--two are located on the first floor and two are located on the second floor and all are located centrally in the hallways.
 There is an additional fire extinguisher in the gift shop along with one at the top of the tower and one in each basement.
-All fire extinguishers are easily operated and all volunteers must become familiar with their use
+All fire extinguishers are easily operated and all volunteers must become familiar with their use.